 - 3D stacking many-core processors with wireless chip interconnect

 Toward on-device learning, we are working on a neural-network based online sequential learning and unsupervised anomaly detection (OSL-UAD) algorithm and its related technologies.
-The target domain was production lines in factories, but our application is currently expanding, such as anomaly detections in datacenter.
+The target domain was production lines in factories, but our application is currently expanding, such as anomaly detections in datacenter, home, and UAVs.
 One of the biggest issues when applying AI to industries is to prepare training data sets for all the possible situations, because noise pattern (e.g., vibration) fluctuates and status of products/tools varies with time.
 Our OSL-UAD learns normal patterns including noises in a placed environment extemporarily to detect unusual ones, so no prior training is needed.
-Below is a demo video.
+Below are demo videos.

 You can find our on-device learning approach in the following papers.